-Even though the CCB payments remain fixed annually, It is important here to know that – the Canadian Child Benefits payments are paid out on a monthly basis and on a particular date every month.
+Even though the CCB payments remain fixed annually, It is important to know that – the Canadian Child Benefits payments are paid out on a monthly basis and on a particular date every month.
+If you have opted for the direct bank payments, you’ll automatically receive the CCB amount to your bank account without you having to do anything.

 What Is The Canada Child Benefit (CCB)?